wuchunfu/bytezard/README.md

 # Bytezard (白泽)

-Bytezard is a data quality check system
+Bytezard is a data observability system.